maayane/PhotoFit/README.md

 >>> import PhotoFit
 >>> Best=PhotoFit.calculate_T_and_R_in_time()
 ```
-`Best` is a numpy array where the first column is the time (jd), the second column is the temperature (K) and the third column is the radius (cm).
+`Best` is a numpy array of which the first column is the time (jd), the second column is the temperature (K) and the third column is the radius (cm).

-By default, the code show and save the plots.
-If you do not want to see and save these plots, you can set `show_underlying_plots` to `False`, i.e. run
+By default, the code shows and save plots generated while running.
+They are interesting, but if you do not want to see or save them, you can set `show_underlying_plots` to `False`, i.e. run

 ```python
 >>> Best=PhotoFit.calculate_T_and_R_in_time(show_underlying_plots=False)